The Sinbad Show: Cancellation

 The Sinbad Show was cancelled after its first season, and aired its last episode on April 21, 1994.
 It aired at 8:30 p.m., following The Simpsons, Thursday nights on Fox.
 The series was one of several shows featuring predominantly black casts that were cancelled by Fox around the same time (others included Roc, South Central and In Living Color).
-Activist Jesse Jackson protested the cancellations and called for a boycott of the network for their "institutional racism".
-Fox maintained that the series were low rated and the decision to cancel was not racially motivated.
+Activist Jesse Jackson protested the cancellations and called for a boycott of the network for its "institutional racism".
+Fox maintained that the series were low-rated and the decision to cancel was not racially motivated.

 Episodes

 Syndication

 The show aired in syndication on The Family Channel Monday to Thursday at 9:30 p.m. and weekend mornings at 11:30 a.m..
 It also aired on Disney Channel for a short time during the mid-1990s.